thatKidWithTheBeanie/quiz/README.md

 # quiz
-change csv to modules in general /nl test requirements neaten up and edit code
+change csv to modules in general. test requirements. neaten up and edit code.
+ADD THE PREVIOUS 3 SCORES!!!